-The recent restoration of the Longfellow House - Washington's Headquarters National Historic Site’s historic garden attracted many different insects and arachnids to the grounds.
+The Longfellow garden is home to many different insects and arachnids.
 Park staff photographed some of the more remarkable garden visitors.
 See the pictures and text below to find out a bit about some of the inhabitants of the Longfellow garden.

 Easily mistaken for a bee, the American Hoverfly is active during the summer months.
 Named for its ability to hover in flight, the American Hoverfly is a beneficial insect since its larvae feed on garden pests such as aphids.
 The adult hoverfly eats nectar from flowers.

 Angular Winged Katydid: